open-dis/dis-tutorial/README.md

 	- <A href="UDPSockets">UDP Socket Programming</a>
 	- <a href="EntityStatePDUs">Sending State Updates with Entity State PDUs</a>
 	- <a href="ReceivingPDUs">Receiving PDUs</a>
 	- <a href="Combat">Combat: Fire and Detonation PDUs</a>
 	- Intercom: Voice Communications
 	- Electronic Warfare
 	- <a ref="PDUBundling">Bundled PDUs</a>
 7. A Minimal DIS Networking Example
 8. Technology
 	- Web
 	- Websockets
 	- X3D
 	- Unity
 	- WebRTC
 9. TODO
 10. Credits
+	- Initially authored Don McGregor